 - Prove the violation of your civil rights: If law enforcement violated your rights at any time, we could use evidence of this to have your case dismissed.

 When you work with us, we will explain exactly what you are up against and devise the most promising plan of action for your case.
 Our team handles a wide range of criminal cases, including a long list of crimes commonly committed by first-time offenders.
 Our criminal defense law firm may be able to offer you alternatives to getting a conviction and having a criminal record.

-The Penalties You Face May Range Beyond The State’s Formal Punishment
+The Penalties You Face May Range Beyond the State’s Formal Punishment

 However, you should also know that a criminal conviction will have effects beyond the state’s formal sanctions.
 Even once you’ve paid your fines and completed other sentencing conditions, you may: